riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 Every algorithm has a _time complexity_, a formula describing how long the algorithm takes to run based off the size of the input.
 If we built new hardware which could significantly lower the time complexity for certain problems, it would signal a new age for computers.
 Introducing _quantum computers_: computers which run off of different principals than classical computers, derived from the laws of quantum mechanics.

-<center><i>Do you guys just put the word 'quantum' in front of everything?</i><br />- Scott Lang (2018)</center>
+<center><i>Do scientists just put the word 'quantum' in front of everything?</i></center>

 To answer your question: pretty much.
 Formally, the word _quantum_, and its plural _quanta_, can be used to describe any discrete chunk of something.
 In science, especially physics and chemistry, quantum is used to describe the study of very small particles: atoms, electrons, quarks, photons, etc. A quantum computer is any machine which uses a series of transformations based off of quantum physics to manipulate data into a desired result.
 These quantum computers are significantly different from classical computers.
-The methods of storing, transforming, and reading data is unintuitive from a classical computer's perspective.
+The methods of storing, transforming, and reading quantum data is unintuitive from a classical computer's perspective.

-Researchers have shown that some problems such as integer factoring and searching unsorted data can be implemented with a lower time complexity on a quantum computer than a classical one.
+Researchers have shown that some problems such as integer factoring and searching unsorted data can be implemented more efficiently on a quantum computer than a classical one.
 Using a _Quantum Processing Unit (QPU)_, a CPU could send it specific jobs which are solved much faster on a quantum computer.
 There are many issues plaguing current quantum computers which make them difficult to offer to the general public, but the future of quantum computing looks very bright and there is still much to be discovered.

 <img src="resources\img\1.1_device_arch.png" width="500px"/>